 - DSCR: Typically, no minimum debt service coverage ratio, but some lenders require a DSCR of at least 1.20.

-Commercial mortgage bridge loans also generally rely on take-out financing such as permanent debt or the eventual sale of the subject property, the availability of which may not always be assured.
+Generally, commercial mortgage bridge loans rely on take-out financing such as permanent debt or the eventual sale of the subject property, the availability of which may not always be assured.
 However, we are experts at securing just the right bridge loan financing terms for the specific project and its specific needs, requirements and often its deadlines.

 Borrower Qualifications for Commercial Mortgage Bridge Loans

-Bridge Loan Rates: Since commercial mortgage bridge loans are principally for large-scale projects, one of the most important qualifiers in the eyes of potential lenders is the Annual net operating income and the debt service coverage ratio (DSCR).
-This is not only for total gross income minus your tax and insurance obligations, but also accounts for utilities, repairs and maintenance costs as well as vacancy factors.
-Your net annual operating income will need to cover a minimum of your bridge loan carrying costs.
+Since CMBLs are principally for large-scale projects.
+Accordingly, the most important qualifiers are the annual net operating income and the debt service coverage ratio (DSCR).
+This holds true for total gross income minus your tax and insurance obligations.
+However, it should also account for utilities, repairs, maintenance costs, and vacancy factors.
+Your net annual operating income will need to cover a minimum of your BL carrying costs.

-Commercial bridge loan providers evaluate borrower creditworthiness, but only to a limited extent, since these loans are asset-based.
+CBL providers evaluate borrower creditworthiness, but only to a limited extent because the loans are asset-based.
 Some typical borrower qualifications for commercial bridge loans are:

 - Minimum Credit Score: While there is no definitive minimum credit score for a bridge loan, most $10+ million bridge loans require a relatively decent credit score, preferably above 720.